-CCSVI was proposed by Professor Paolo Zamboni, a vascular surgeon.
-His original study of 65 people with MS found narrowing of the jugular vein in 91% and of the azygous vein (in the spine) in 86%.
+CCSVI was proposed by Prof Zamboni following a study of 65 people with MS that found narrowing of the jugular vein in 91% and of the azygous vein (in the spine) in 86%.
 These abnormalities were not seen in a control group of people who didn't have MS.

 - Journal of Neurology, Neurosurgery and Psychiatry 2009;80:392-399.
-Full article Chronic cerebrospinal venous insufficiency in patients with multiple sclerosis.
+Read article online Chronic cerebrospinal venous insufficiency in patients with multiple sclerosis.